Satisfactory Academic Progress (SAP) Components

 The Office of Student Financial Assistance will review the above minimum standards of academic progress at the end of every semester to determine each applicant's eligibility for aid consideration for the upcoming year (summer, fall, spring).
 If it is determined that the student does not meet the requirements, they are ineligible to receive financial aid and will be notified accordingly.

 Financial Aid Warning

-Students who fail to meet the SAP standards of a sufficient cumulative GPA (2.0 GPA for undergraduate students and 3.0 GPA for graduate students) and a 67% completion rate will be placed on a warning status for financial aid.
+Students who fail to meet the SAP standards of a sufficient cumulative GPA (3.0 GPA for graduate students) and a 67% completion rate will be placed on a warning status for financial aid.
 The student will remain eligible for financial aid for one semester while on a warning status.

 First-time transfer students who fail to meet Financial Aid SAP requirements at the end of their initial semester are not eligible for Financial Aid Warning.